 Instead, share something they might find helpful.
 This could be:

-- An article, whitepaper or case study
+- An article, whitepaper, or case study

 - A quick insight from someone in a similar role